-Weimeng currently holds an Online Culture Operating Permit with a business scope encompassing the "issuance of virtual currency" and the "operation of game products" issued by the Ministry of Culture in July 2011, which is valid through December 31, 2017.
+Weimeng currently holds an Online Culture Operating License with a business scope encompassing the "issuance of virtual currency" and the "operation of game products" issued by the Ministry of Culture in July 2011, which was renewed on November 30 2017 and is valid through December 30, 2020.
 Weimeng is in the process of applying for an internet publishing permit.
 We have adopted our own anti-fatigue and real name registration systems.